rt-net/raspimouse_sim/README.md

 This repository is licensed under the MIT license, see [LICENSE]( ./LICENSE ).

-Unless attributed otherwise, everything is under the MIT license.
+Unless attributed otherwise, everything in this repository is under the MIT license.

 ### Includings & References